homurachan/cisTEM_simulate_pytorch/README.md

 The water simulation is not exactly the same as in the original version.
 Use with caution.

+Currently the radiation damage filter has bugs.
+It creates artifacts.
+I remove it from the example and defaults.

 # Usage

 To begin with, you need a PDB file and a RELION STAR file containing sampling points.